The Civil Wars: 2013–2014: The Civil Wars and separation

-2014

-In February, White and Williams won their fourth Grammy, this time for the track "From This Valley" from The Civil Wars.
+In February 2014, White and Williams won their fourth Grammy, this time for the track "From This Valley" from The Civil Wars.
 It won for Best Country Duo/Group Performance.
 The Civil Wars announced that they would permanently part ways on August 5, and offered a free download of "You Are My Sunshine" as a parting gift.
 Williams wrote: "I am saddened and disappointed by the ending of this duo, to say the very least.
 JP is a tremendous musician, and I will always be grateful for the music we were able to create together."
 White's statement read: "I would like to express sincere thanks to all who were a part of the arc of The Civil Wars—from the beginning, to the end, and all points in between."

-2023
+Post separation

 In 2023, they individually participated in a re-recording of "Safe & Sound" with Taylor Swift, credited under their individual names.

+In June 2025, they released “The One that Got Away (The Best of the Civil Wars),” a greatest hits album.